 This move was neither frivolous nor hasty.
 As a member state they would no longer be under the authority of the Committee and could request aid directly from the UN.
 After much heated argument (most of the challenges being brought up by the Committee members) both requests were granted.
 Only later did the UN realize that this gave "a group of ideologue scientists" de facto control over the entire Moon, and that those there assumed the charter included the nuclear-armed Lunar Defense Station.
 (Major Harrison Thom, the LDS commander, was kept in the loop by the scientists and agreed with their petition.
 He felt that the task of running his base required both objectivity and an emotional distance from terrestrial politics.)

 The group renamed themselves the Lunar Nation of Man (later modified to the Lunar Nation of Humanity, and still later Independent Luna).
 Today they are commonly known as the Lunar Nation, and affectionately (and sometimes not so affectionately) as the Lunies.

 Since there were known supers on even the first Lunar mission, the fact that a high percentage of the Lunie population is super does not surprise anyone paying attention.

 These events so soured governments on space exploration that the group which created the project was disbanded.
-No efforts were made to proceed further into space until the first Manned Mars Expedition of 1983.
+No efforts were made to proceed further into space until the first Manned Mars Expedition of 1983, and that was largely a Lunie effort.
 After that, though, progress was rapid, and today there are four small, thriving communities of humans on Mars.
-Additional permanently occupied stations are emplaced on multiple other bodies.
+Additional permanently occupied stations are emplaced on or around multiple other bodies.